-Walmart, which has more than 4,700 locations nationwide, is replacing cigarette displays with self-checkout registers and grab-and-go food.
+The retail chain, which operates over 4,700 locations nationwide, plans to replace cigarette displays with self-checkout registers and introduce a grab-and-go food section in these stores.

 —